Symmetric noncrossing partitions of an annulus with double points: Introduction

 \section{Introduction}

 The object of this paper is to construct combinatorial models for certain intervals in the absolute order on a Coxeter group~$W$ and analogous intervals in supergroups of~$W$.
 Specifically, we consider classical affine Coxeter groups and study the interval $[1,c]_T$ between the identity element and a Coxeter element.
 In finite type, this interval is a Garside structure for the associated Artin group~\cite{Bessis,Bra-Wa}.
-In affine type, McCammond and Sulway~\cite{McSul} gave a general construction of a supergroup of $W$ and showed that the analogous interval between $1$ and $c$ is a lattice and is a Garside structure for a supergroup of the Artin group.
-In~\cite{affncA} and this paper, we construct combinatorial models in classical affine type, types $\afftype A$ and $\afftype C$ in \cite{affncA} and types $\afftype D$ and $\afftype B$ here.
-In fact, the McCammond-Sulway lattice in type $\afftype D$ is \emph{slightly} beyond the reach of our combinatorial model, but close enough to make the combinatorial model useful: We need to add a finite number of group elements (which we identify explicitly as permutations) to the model to obtain the entire interval.
+In affine type, McCammond and Sulway~\cite{McSul} constructed a supergroup of $W$ and showed that the analogous interval between $1$ and $c$ is a lattice and is a Garside structure for a supergroup of the Artin group.
+In~\cite{affncA} and this paper, we construct combinatorial models for the intervals $[1,c]_T$ and for McCammond and Sulway's lattice in classical affine type, types $\afftype A$ and $\afftype C$ in \cite{affncA} and types $\afftype D$ and $\afftype B$ here.

 The combinatorial model consists of symmetric noncrossing partitions of an annulus with two double points (type $\afftype D$) or one double point (type $\afftype B)$.
 See Figures~\ref{nc ex fig} and~\ref{nc ex fig B}.
-The poset of symmetric noncrossing partition models all but finitely many elements of the McCammond-Sulway lattice in type $\afftype D$, and we fill in the remaining elements and order relations.
-In type $\afftype B$, the poset of symmetric noncrossing partition is isomporphic to the McCammond-Sulway lattice.
+In fact, the McCammond-Sulway lattice in type $\afftype D$ is \emph{slightly} beyond the reach of our combinatorial model, but close enough to make the combinatorial model useful: We need to add a finite number of group elements, which we identify explicitly as permutations, to the model to obtain the entire interval.
+(Indeed, the interval $[1,c]_T$ contains all but finitely many elements of the McCammond-Sulway lattice, but the combinatorial model leaves out fewer elements.)
+In type~$\afftype B$, the poset of symmetric noncrossing partitions is isomorphic to the McCammond-Sulway lattice.
 In both types, the model captures the interval $[1,c]_T$ as the poset of symmetric noncrossing partitions with no ``dangling annular blocks''.
 These planar diagrams ultimately come from projecting a small orbit to Coxeter plane, in the spirit of~\cite{plane}.
 The constructions were generalized in \cite{surfnc} to a notion of symmetric noncrossing partitions of marked surfaces with double points.